 Carleen Health Institute of South Florida, formerly known as Carleen Home Health School, Inc. was established to provide training and employability skills in the Home Health Aide, Associate in Science in Nursing, and the Bachelor of Science in Nursing programs.
 Established in 2006, the institution first opened its doors in Plantation, Florida.
-In 2012 the main campus relocated to Lauderhill, Florida in order to accommodate the growing needs of an expanding student body.
 Two additional campuses were also opened in 2012 in Palm Bay, Florida and West Palm Beach, Florida.
 In 2016 Carleen Home Health School changed its name to Carleen Health Institute of South Florida to reflect the purpose of the institution, which is to educate and develop diverse health professionals.